General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- According to McDonalds’ official website, how many calories does a regular Big Mac contain?
-(Accept to the nearest 10)
+- Based on McDonalds’ official web site, what number of energy does a daily Huge Mac include?
+(Settle for to the closest 10)

-- What are the two main ingredients of a Dark and Stormy cocktail?
+- What are the 2 fundamental substances of a Darkish and Stormy cocktail?

 - A screwdriver cocktail is orange juice, ice and which spirit?

-- What number is found in reference to their varieties on Heinz products?
+- What quantity is present in reference to their varieties on Heinz merchandise?

-- Pret a Manger is a popular sandwich chain in the UK, but what does the French name mean in English?
+- Pret a Manger is a well-liked sandwich chain within the UK, however what does the French identify imply in English?

 Answers